Beyond Text: Aligning Vision and Language for Multimodal E-Commerce Retrieval: Proposed Method

 \subsection{Curriculum Training Strategy}

 We adopt a curriculum-style multi-stage training strategy to progressively align model representations with user decision signals in e-commerce search~\cite{he2023capstone,lin2023prod}.
-Instead of directly optimizing query--item relevance in a fully multimodal space, we decompose the learning process into three stages with increasing supervision complexity, allowing the model to gradually acquire modality-aware and cross-modal relevance patterns.
+We decompose the learning process into three stages with increasing supervision complexity, allowing the model to gradually acquire modality-aware and cross-modal relevance patterns.

-\textbf{Stage I: Domain Adaptation of CLIP Encoders.} In the first stage, we perform domain-specific fine-tuning of the CLIP encoders on a large-scale title--product dataset constructed from Target product information.
-Contrastive learning is applied between product titles and product images to adapt pretrained visual-text representations to e-commerce semantics.
+\textbf{Stage~I: Domain Adaptation of CLIP Encoders.} We fine-tune the CLIP encoders on a large-scale title--image dataset constructed from Target product information, using contrastive learning between product titles and product images to adapt pretrained visual-text representations to e-commerce semantics.
+We adopt the compositional optimization framework of FastCLIP~\cite{wei2024fastclip}, which maintains a moving-average negative sample queue (memory bank) to approximate the full-corpus negative distribution and enables efficient global contrastive loss optimization without requiring an extremely large batch size.